smedrec/smart-logs/.qoder/repowiki/en/content/Web Application/Web Application.md

 4. **Authentication and Authorization**: The application implements robust authentication and authorization mechanisms to protect sensitive audit data.

 5. **Performance Optimization**: The use of React Query for data caching, HTTP batch links for tRPC, and database query optimization ensures good performance.

+6. **Real-time Updates**: The integration of real-time queries with React Query enables immediate feedback for user actions without full page reloads.

+7. **Accessibility**: Comprehensive keyboard navigation, ARIA labels, and screen reader support ensure the application is accessible to all users.

 ## Security and Authentication
 The Web Application implements a comprehensive security model to protect sensitive audit and compliance data.
 Authentication is handled through a dedicated auth package, and authorization is enforced at both the application and API levels.